 Dr. Vaselakos received a Masters degree in clinical psychology from the Illinois School of Professional Psychology.
 This clinical training was shaped by his work as a domestic violence counselor and legal advocate for a domestic violence shelter.
 As the only male in the shelter he learned great empathy and insight into domestic violence issues.
 He then completed his doctoral training at the Adler School of Professional Psychology in 1998 and was one of the members of the first graduating APA approved class.
 Dr. Vaselakos’ clinical training continued with psychological testing of domestic violence batterers and the chronically mentally ill to assist in differential diagnosis and treatment planning.
 He engaged in advanced clinical practicum in psychological testing with DCFS to assist in diagnosis, parent bonding assessments, and treatment planning.
 Further, he engaged in an advanced therapy externship in clinical outpatient therapy with individuals,couples and families across the lifespan.
 He completed his internship at Colombia Olympia Fields Osteopathic Hospital and Medical Center.
 This was a diverse training in neuropsychology, inpatient and outpatient psychological treatment, behavioral medicine, psychopharmacological training and geriatric services.
 Dr. Vaselakos then completed a postdoctoral residency in geriatric neuropsychology and treatment with the chronic mental ill populations in long term care facilities and intermediate care facilities.
-Dr. Vaselakos is the clinical director of V&R Behavioral Health Services and is also a fellow and Divorce Mediator with the Collaborative Institute of Illinois.
+Dr. Vaselakos is also a fellow and Divorce Mediator with the Collaborative Institute of Illinois.
 Dr. Vaselakos maintains a full time caseload of clinical patients in their Orland Park and Homer Glen offices, and is an expert witness for the courts.

 In n addition, to his clinical work Dr. Robinson was a Professor of Counseling and Human Services at Roosevelt University (1997-2003), an adjunct profession in clinical psychology at the Adler School (1999-2003), Dean of Clinical Training at the Illinois School of Professional Psychology (ISPP), Schaumburg Campus (2003-2007) and Vice President of Academic Aﬀairs at the Illinois School of Professional Psychology, Schaumburg, Campus (200-2009).
 As the VP of Academic Aﬀairs he secured the clinical psychology training program at the Department of Corrections which include Stateville, Dixon and Dwight Correctional Facilities.